Assassin’s Creed Hexe Director Exits Ubisoft in Major Shakeup, Black Flag Director Takes Charge

-Now at rock bottom, Ubisoft is seeking a comeback, leading to a massive restructuring at the publisher that has resulted in the purge of several upcoming titles, including the Sands of Time remake, as well as layoffs across multiple studios.
+Now at rock bottom, Ubisoft is seeking a comeback, which has led to massive changes at the publisher.
+Just recently, their new strategic restructuring resulted in the purge of several upcoming titles, including the Sands of Time remake, as well as layoffs across multiple studios.

 Notably, the Assassin’s Creed franchise has now also seen a leadership change, with the director of Black Flag now leading the series’ future.
 This power shift has now also led to the creative director of the upcoming Assassin’s Creed Hexe to part ways with the publisher.